cargo-public-api/cargo-public-api/docs/CONTRIBUTING.md

 Note that you can run `./scripts/run-ci-locally.sh` from from within your IDE.
 Then you can simply click on errors to navigate to the proper file, line number, and column.
 See `.vscode/tasks.json` for an example configuration.

+Also note that for convenience there is a VS Code workspace you can use for out-of-the box code navigation etc, namely `cargo-public-api.code-workspace`.

 ## Blessing new expected output

 To make your changes become the expected output, run